Medical studies Latinum

 The Latinum is mainly acquired at school, often in conjunction with the Abitur.
 It is regarded as proof of a sound knowledge of Latin.
 The type of Latinum varies depending on the federal state.
 While Schleswig-Holstein, Lower Saxony and Saxony-Anhalt, for example, differentiate between "major Latinum" and "minor Latinum", the federal states of Bavaria, Berlin and Brandenburg only have the standardised "KSK Latinum" developed by the Conference of Ministers of Education and Cultural Affairs.

 For admission to medical studies, it does not matter whether you have Latin and, if so, which one it is.
-Even if you don't know Latin at all, you won't have any disadvantages in the university admission procedure.
+Even if you don't know Latin, you won't have any disadvantages in the university admission procedure.

 Is Latin really that important for medical degree programmes?

 Knowledge of Latin is helpful when studying medicine, but not essential.
-Medical terms are often based on Latin and Greek.
+Medical terminology is often based on Latin and Greek.
 If you already have some knowledge of these, this is certainly a small advantage.
 In principle, however, you will also be able to learn the required terms without a Latinum or even Graecum.

 Although the importance of Latin is sometimes emphasised in the course description, there are far higher hurdles than not having a Latinum.
 Articles in specialist journals are often published in English.
 Latin plays no role here.

-As a medical student, you can be happy: Latin is not a prerequisite for the degree programme.
+As a medical student, you can rejoice: Latin is not a prerequisite for the degree programme.

 The "Medical Terminology" course